jeremy-w/nerdcamp-flutter-2020.07/Day1.md

 The main thing is that everything Cupertino has a Cupertino prefix, even stuff that only exists in Cupertino mode.

-I ran into problems with dark mode, though: my text stayed dark on dark.
+I ran into problems with **dark mode**, though: my text stayed dark on dark.
 The background color did pick up dark mode, but the text didn't seem to get the hint, so it looked like a black screen.

 Debugging works well.